 Mineral licks are attractive to badgers and therefore should not be fed on the ground.
 Mineral lick holders can be made or are available to buy.
 They should be raised as high as possible and have sheer sides and no footholds.
 Some versions can be attached to gates or suspended from trees.
 Research carried out by the South West TB Farm Advisory Service found that badgers were prevented from accessing mineral licks which were raised a minimum of 90cm off the ground.

 Badger activity at pasture

 Where possible, feed troughs and mineral licks should be placed away from areas of known badger activity.
 It is also recommended that you restrict cattle access to areas such as badger setts and latrines, which could contain infectious material.
-Further guidance on identifying badger activity is available in our TB in wildlife section.
+See further guidance on identifying badger activity.

 Use mains water if possible and prevent access of badgers to water troughs.
 Non-mains water sources may be potentially contaminated by infected livestock or badgers, if these are present in the area.
 This risk is likely to be greater in the High Risk Area.
 Mains water should be used wherever possible.
 Stagnant ponds and other areas where wildlife may drink should be fenced off.

 As badgers can gain access to water troughs, consider similar precautions as described for feed troughs, i.e. raise troughs as high as possible with sheer sides and no footholds.
 Troughs should be regularly cleaned and disinfected to minimise the risk of cattle been exposed to contaminated water.
 More information on disinfectants approved for use in England, Scotland and Wales is available from Defra.